-- 1.1 These Guidance Notes have been devised to assist Colleges and Schools which may be considering working in collaboration with other organisations where a programme of study leading to an award of the University of Birmingham (the University) will be delivered and/or assessed in a language other than English. - 1.2 While these Guidance Notes are primarily intended for taught programmes, they should also be taken into consideration when developing joint and dual PhD degree programmes, where some of the study may be in a language other than English. - 1.3 All applicants for all programmes of study must meet the English Language requirements of the University, and specific programme requirements, as well as those of the United Kingdom Border Agency (UKBA). - 1.4 Those entering into discussions about programmes of study delivered and/or assessed in a language other than English should be aware that such arrangements will: - make significant demands on both the University and the collaborative organisation in ensuring the quality of provision and maintenance of academic standards leading to an award of the University; - require careful consideration of the potential costs and risks to all concerned.
+- 1.1 This guidance has been devised to assist Colleges and Schools which may be considering working in collaboration with other organisations where a programme of study leading to an award of the University of Birmingham (the University) will be delivered and/or assessed in a language other than English. - 1.2 While this guidance is primarily intended for taught programmes, they should also be taken into consideration when developing joint and dual PhD degree programmes, where some of the study may be in a language other than English. - 1.3 All applicants for all programmes of study must meet the English Language requirements of the University, and specific programme requirements, as well as those of the UK Visa and Immigration (UKVI). - 1.4 Those entering into discussions about programmes of study delivered and/or assessed in a language other than English should be aware that such arrangements will: - make significant demands on both the University and the collaborative partner organisation in ensuring the quality of provision and maintenance of academic standards leading to an award of the University; - require careful consideration of the potential costs and risks to all concerned. - need to ensure that the programme is designed to ensure the effective assessment of technical proficiency in the English Language in a manner which appropriately reflects the level and content of the programme.